 Surfshark is an up-and-coming VPN service that officially launched in 2018.
 And despite being a relative newcomer in the VPN space, Surfshark is gaining serious attention.
 And as we discovered in tests for this Surfshark review, this VPN is putting up impressive test results with fast speeds and advanced security features.

-But there are also a few drawbacks I discovered in this Surfshark review.
-Keep reading to see if Surfshark is a good fit for your needs, or if you should consider other options.
+But there are also a few drawbacks we discovered.
+Keep reading to see if Surfshark VPN is a good fit for your needs, or if you should consider other options.

 Pros of Surfshark

 - Support for all operating systems and devices + Unlimited connections